The Authorship of the 4th Gospel: The Disciple Whom Yeshua Loved

 One such tradition that has been taught throughout the centuries and passed down by our fathers is that of the authorship of the Fourth Gospel.
 The "church fathers" attributed the writing of the fourth gospel to Yochanan (a.k.a.
 "John") the apostle, brother of Ya'acov (James) and son of Zebedee.
 But the writer of the 4th Gospel does not identify himself in the usual way.
 The only explicit statement in the gospel about its authorship is in 21:24 where the "disciple whom Yeshua loved" is the same one "who testifies to these things and who wrote them down."

 We are left to figure out who the disciple is whom Yeshua loved.
 Yet, if we had been paying attention to what we were reading in his account of the life and ministry of Yeshua, we would know who this disciple is "whom Yeshua loved."

 An account is told of the third appearance of Yeshua to his disciples after his resurrection.
-We are told that Kepha (Simon Peter), the sons of Zebedee, Thomas and Nathaniel and two other disciples, one of which was "the disciple that Yeshua loved," were fishing and Yeshua called to them from the shore to cast their net on the other side of the boat, though they did not realized that it was Yeshua.
+We are told that Kepha (Simon Peter), the sons of Zebedee, Thomas and Nathaniel and two other disciples, one of which was "the disciple that Yeshua loved," were fishing.
+Yeshua called to them from the shore to cast their net on the other side of the boat, though they did not realize that it was Yeshua.
 They reluctantly did so.
 Then they netted a great catch of fish.

 The "disciple whom Yeshua loved" then realized it was Yeshua and told Peter, who jumped into the water and swam ashore.
 After a meal of fish cooked over an open fire, Yeshua spoke directly with Peter: